 - AKG D112 MKII Kick Drum Microphone with Flexible Mount

-- Electro-Voice RE20 Dynamic Cardioid Microphone, Black
+- Electro-Voice RE20 Dynamic Cardioid Microphone (also available as a recording pack)

-What is Supercardioid?
+What is supercardioid?

 The supercardioid polar pattern is a deviation from the cardioid polar pattern with an even tighter directionality.

-The lobe on the rear of the polar pattern at 180-degrees means that, unlike cardioid microphones, supercardioid microphones will have a small amount of level picked up from the rear of the microphone.
+The lobe on the rear of the polar pattern at 180 degrees means that, unlike cardioid microphones, supercardioid microphones will have a small amount of level picked up from the rear of the microphone.
 This should be taken into careful consideration for use in the studio when multi-micing a large sound source such as a drum kit.

 What are the benefits?